 Seneca’s mission is to help children and families through the most difficult times of their lives.
 We are driven by the fundamental belief that children and families do not themselves fail, but rather are failed by systems unable to meet their complex needs.
-Guided by our core agency values of love, compassion, joy, hope, courage, respect and curiosity, Seneca refuses to fail the young people and families we serve.
+Guided by our core agency values of love and compassion, hope and courage, respect, curiosity, joy, equity and justice Seneca refuses to fail the young people and families we serve.
 We offer each child and family a profound promise: you will be supported every step of your journey, no matter what challenges you face along the way.

 Across all our programs and services, Seneca is guided by our agency philosophy and clinical treatment model of Unconditional Care®.
 As a service philosophy, unconditional care is a commitment to do whatever it takes to support the young people and families we serve.
 As a clinical practice model, Unconditional Care integrates three streams of assessment and intervention: relational, behavioral, and ecological.
 This philosophy and approach has remained central to all programs and is best articulated in our book, Unconditional Care.
 As a leading innovator in family-focused treatment services for children and families across the fields of education, mental health, permanency and juvenile justice, Seneca is driven by our commitment to Unconditional Care, strengths-based service planning, individualized and trauma-informed care, cultural humility, and interagency collaboration.